Flexible rational approximation and its application for matrix functions: Approximating matrix functions

 For each approximation $s$ of $F$, we measure its relative error by the Frobenius norm, that is

-The error values were $0.45$ for the minimax polynomial, $0.039$ for our optimization, and $0.007$ for the more accurate AAA, which was evaluated on the matrix using Horner's rule (evaluating in barycentric form is extremely costly and risky in terms of conditioning).
+The error values were $0.45$ for the minimax polynomial, $0.039$ for our method, and $0.007$ for the more accurate AAA, which was evaluated on the matrix using Horner's rule (evaluating in barycentric form is extremely costly and risky in terms of conditioning).
 These results were obtained using the double-precision format.
-So the nine digits lost by the ill-conditioned denominator of the AAA are not reflected by the above error rates.
-Nevertheless, when repeating the calculations in single precision, the picture is different.
-While the minimax polynomial and our rational approximation retain their error rates of $0.45$ and $0.039$, the AAA completely loses its accuracy and shows a relative error of almost $8$, way beyond $100 \%$ of error.
-Note that this scenario is not hypothetical as most modern GPUs which accelerate computations only support single precision.
+So, the above error rates do not reflect the potential nine digits lost by the ill-conditioned denominator of the AAA.
+Nevertheless, we obtain different results when we repeat the calculations in single precision.
+While the minimax polynomial and our rational approximation retain their error rates of $0.45$ and $0.039$, the accuracy of AAA is lost.
+In particular, the relative error reaches a value of $8$, way beyond $100 \%$ of relative error.
+This means, for example, that the zero function is a better approximation.
+Note that this scenario is not hypothetical, as most modern GPUs that accelerate computations only support single precision.